-The reference scenario in which we operate is influenced by certain mega trends, such as the development of the circular economy, energy transition through decarbonisation and electrification, the smart city concept of smart cities also based on digitisation, the drive towards technological innovation, the constantly increasing emphasis on customer focus and progressive consolidation in the reference markets.
+The scenario in which we operate is influenced by certain megatrends, such as development of the circular economy, energy transition through decarbonisation and electrification, the smart city concept also based on digitisation, the drive towards technological innovation, the constantly increasing emphasis on customer focus and progressive consolidation in the reference markets.

 We also operate in highly regulated sectors, including in terms of tariffs.
 The reference regulatory context is extensive and articulated, according to the specific nature of the businesses managed (water, energy and environmental) but also the variety of areas in which the detailed legislative and regulatory provisions affecting our business intervene.

 Finally, the technological scenario shows dynamism, with intense research and development by producers of technological services, as well as the pervasive application of these technologies in all the group's areas of operation.

 Water sector: The Authority’s action aims, for all regulated sectors, is directed towards ensuring the usability and distribution of the services in a homogeneous manner throughout the national territory, defining suitable levels of service quality, drawing up certain and transparent tariff systems based on predefined criteria and enhancing the protection of user and consumer interests.